dasch-swiss/dsp-api/README.md

 ## What you can do

 * Help with testing (please contact us first).
 * Projects currently using the earlier SALSAH server and GUI can convert their data to RDF (contact us about how to do this).
-Soon they will be able to switch to Knora for higher performance, greater reliability, and a storage system that is suitable for long-term accessibility of data.
+Soon they will be able to switch to Knora for better performance, greater reliability, and a storage system that is suitable for long-term accessibility of data.
 * New projects can begin designing OWL ontologies for their data based on Knora's ontologies, in preparation for entering data into Knora.